Thank you, E!

 So now I’m just the victim of a bad financial buttfuck.
 Or is it just my own bad karma?
 I don’t even know.

 But yesterday Mr. D and I went out on one of the first dates we’ve had in a while.
-Fridays have actually newly become “our nights,” since the kids sleepover my parents so we can volunteer at a farm on Saturday mornings and receive fresh produce in return (win-win!).
+In fact, Fridays have recently become “our nights,” since the kids sleepover my parents so we can volunteer at a farm on Saturday mornings and receive fresh produce in return (win-win!).
 Anyway, this is only our third week doing it, and we haven’t really been on a date in forever.
 Like I want to say a year.
 Which, if true, is totally nuts.
 (Is it just we’re too busy working, parenting and “life-ing” to carve that time for ourselves?
 I think that’s definitely part of it, but things have also been getting better for us, in so many ways.
 The girls are going to bed beautifully and independently–and as parents of notoriously needy sleepers, this is a Joe Biden BFD.
 Anyway, we’re finally at a good place, where we can theoretically enjoy alone time on weeknights.
 But by the time 9, 9:30 rolls around, I’m beat.
 He is too.
-We’ve been on almost a month’s dry spell, and my literary erotica has suffered as a result!
+We’ve been on almost a month-long sexual dry spell, and my literary erotica has suffered as a result!
 But I digress…)

 So last night I picked a fancy restaurant (where we also have a $50 gift card) and got dolled up.
 But I forgot to make reservations.
 (Big mistake.
 Huge!)
-After dropping the kids at my parents, I called and asked if we could do an 8:15 but are told to come at 8:30.
+After dropping the kids at my parents, I called and asked if we could do an 8:15 dinner but were told to come at 8:30.
 When we got there at 8 and saw a packed restaurant with a 4-person table, I wondered if maybe we could take that seat.
 As I’m about to ask (or perhaps right as I did), a four-person party waltzes in, just in time for their reservation, and Mr. D and I, freshly high, make an awkward and abrupt run for the door.

 We decide to kill time at a bar down the street.
 I’m overdressed, not in a ballgown way, more in a little-too-fancy-for-a-place-